-Everyone's different, but many people with almost all the auto-immune (inflammatory) conditions (even md's) are posting that probiotics (good bacteria) have helped many of their symptoms.
+Everyone's different, but many people with almost all autoimmune (inflammatory) conditions (even MDs) are posting that probiotics (good bacteria) have helped many of their symptoms.
 Inflammation is usually a sign of infection or allergy.
 Ulcers are caused by bacteria.
-Many with crohns have ulcers throughout their systems.
+Many with Crohn's have ulcers throughout their systems.
 Ulcer is in the name 'UC'.
 Bad bacteria can get through the gut, into the bloodstream (the same way food nutrients do) and affect other parts of the body.
-Some GI's are prescribing probiotics to their patients.
+Some GIs are prescribing probiotics to their patients.
 Some say the more the better.

-Antibiotics, aging, stress, may reduce our natural probiotics.
+Antibiotics, aging, and stress may reduce our natural probiotics.
 Stress is a major cause of flares and makes many conditions worse.

 Also, previous surgeries often cause scar tissue and adhesions.
 In the digestive system, this can cause future strictures and obstructions.

-Please do some searches for your own situation, and for side-effects and interactions with other meds.
-Omega-3's and George's aloe vera juices are also anti-inflammatories.
+Please do some searches for your situation and for side-effects and interactions with other meds.
+Omega-3s and George's aloe vera juices are also anti-inflammatories.
 Oils and fats may cause inflammation, especially cooked oils.
 There are many websites talking about this.
-I got most of my info. from listentoyourgut.com.
+I got most of my info from listentoyourgut.com.